nfginola/VkPlayground/README.md

 - [Introduction To Vulkan (Johannes Unterguggenberger)](https://www.youtube.com/watch?v=isbMMIwmZes)
 - [Design Patterns for Low-Level Real-Time Rendering (Nicolas Guillemot)](https://www.youtube.com/watch?v=mdPeXJ0eiGc)
 - [Vulkan Spec](https://renderdoc.org/vkspec_chunked/index.html)

-It is always healthy to have multiple references for the same material in order to compare-and-contrast which can help you verify and solidify your understanding.
-Above are a few major references I used during this project (specified in no particular order).

 General
 ![](Animation.gif)